top of page

 Download a list of these questions to take with you on your visit.

-• Is someone available when you call or returns your call promptly?
+• Is your call answered promptly?

 • Is the person knowledgeable and able to answer questions?